Spot Trading vs Perpetual Futures Trading: What Every Crypto Exchange Founder Needs to Know

 Which Is Better For Crypto Exchanges?
 Product and Revenue Considerations

+From a business lens, the difference between spot and contract trading translates directly into risk, compliance, and revenue structure.
 Spot trading keeps things simple for you.
 Lower risks.
 Fewer rules to follow.
 Easy to run daily.

 It draws users who want quick buys and sells of real crypto.